dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization standard that can be used for configuration files, as well as in applications where data is being stored or transmitted.
-Programmers gravitate towards YAML due to its clarity and simplicity, especially in projects involving complex configurations or the need for easily editable data structures.

 ## How to:
 Working directly with YAML in Bash requires a bit of ingenuity since Bash does not have built-in support for parsing YAML.
 However, you can use external tools like `yq` (a lightweight and portable command-line YAML processor) to interact with YAML files efficiently.
 Let's go through some common operations:

 ### Installing `yq`:
 Before diving into the examples, ensure you have `yq` installed.
 You can usually install it from your package manager, for example, on Ubuntu:

 ```bash